Types of Fraternity and Sorority Recognition at the University of Michigan

 The Office of Greek Life recognizes organizations’ work to demonstrate compliance with their founding values and principles by participating in the Achievement Expectations Program, for which they receive recognition and endorsement.
 Disaffiliated groups do not participate in these efforts.

-The University urges students and their parents to avoid groups currently functioning without the Office of Greek Life, governing council recognition, or national organization oversight.
+The University urges students and their parents to avoid groups currently functioning without the Office of Greek Life, governing council recognition, and/or national organization oversight.

 The groups currently known to be in existence at the University of Michigan without such oversight include: